dmkUK/tablet/gnome_screen_rotation/How_I_Got_There.md

 The orientation matrix is used to allow for the possible variations in mounting the accelerometer in the device.
 Possible values in the 3 x 3 matrix are 1, 0, and -1.
 For each axis of the accelerometer, a line in the matrix defines the mapping to an axis of the output.
 The first line of the matrix (first 3 numbers of the hwdb.d file) define whether data from the accelerometers x axis is assigned to the x, y, or z axis of output via 1 (select), 0 (ignore) or -1 (negated).
 Each line should have one and only one output.

+This is how I came to understand the matrix after some false starts.
+It made sense to me as a series of switches mapping an input to an output as follows.

 |inputs from accelerometer||x|y|z|outputs from matrix|
 |---|---|---|---|---|---|
 ||(*x*) :arrow_right:|*x out*|*y out*|*z out*|:arrow_right: output|